fluree/json-ld/README.md

 ## API Overview

-The library provides two main namespaces:

-- `fluree.json-ld` - Main API for JSON-LD operations
+The library provides the `fluree.json-ld` namespace with JSON-LD operations including:

-- `fluree.json-ld.processor.api` - Processor API with additional features
+- Context parsing and manipulation
+- IRI expansion and compaction
+- Document expansion
+- Data normalization
+- External context and vocabulary support

 ## Basic Usage

+**Note:** Most operations in this library require a parsed context.
+Parsing contexts once and reusing them makes expansion and compaction operations more efficient, especially when processing multiple documents with the same context.

+**JSON-LD Keywords:** When expanding documents, special JSON-LD keywords (like `@id`, `@type`, `@graph`, `@list`, `@value`) are converted to Clojure keywords (`:id`, `:type`, `:graph`, `:list`, `:value`) in the resulting data structure.

 ### Context Parsing